A sector which often appears a law unto itself and from which can be very difficult to gain redress.

 When you choose a garage you should look to see if it is a member of a trade association and if any doubt about the authenticity of the sign you can contact the trade association to check.
 You can also look online to find garages which are members of the association.

-Motor Codes is an impartial self-regulatory body.
+The Motor Ombudsman is an impartial self-regulatory body.
 Its members follow codes of practice and these have been approved by the Trading Standard Institute Consumer Codes Approval Scheme (CCAS).
 The scheme approves Codes of Practice that set out a minimum standard for their members.

 The New Car Code of Practice covers 99 per cent of all vehicles sold within the UK.
 It sets the standards for new cars which their members must follow.
 The code commits their members to providing honest and fair sales and warranties written in plain English.